harlan3dp/voron0_configs/README.md

 Configuration files for my Formbot Voron 0.2R1

-Includes printer.cfg, moonraker.conf, homing.cfg, gcode macros, and mainsail.cfg.
+Includes printer.cfg, homing.cfg, gcode macros, and mainsail.cfg.

 Not recommended as copy/paste, but as a starting baseline for your V0.